Canada Health Care and Vaccinations

 Rabies is present in animals.
 For those at high risk, vaccination before arrival should be considered.
 If you are bitten, seek medical advice without delay.

 If walking in tick-infested woodland and brush areas, you should be aware of the risk of Lyme disease.
 Ensure you cover bare skin (tucking in all clothes), use insect repellent containing DEET and remove any attached ticks using tweezers.
-The disease is transmitted from the bites of the western blacklegged tick in British Columbia and the blacklegged or deer tick in other parts of Canada.
-Since 2010, there has been an increased risk in southern Quebec due to newly discovered populations of ticks carrying the bacterium that causes Lyme disease.
+The disease is transmitted from the bites of the western blacklegged tick in British Columbia and the blacklegged or deer tick in south-eastern and south-central parts of Canada.
+Since 2011, there has been an increased risk in southern Quebec due to newly discovered populations of ticks carrying the bacterium that causes Lyme disease.
 The first symptom is usually a circular rash, accompanied by fatigue, chills, fever, headache, muscle and joint pain and swollen lymph nodes.
 You should seek treatment as soon as possible as symptoms can worsen if left untreated, though fatalities are rare.

 Browse our Video Guides